pedro-abundio-wang/deep-learning/2 improving-deep-neural-networks/Readme.md

   - Plateau is a region where the derivative is close to zero for a long time.
   - This is where algorithms like momentum, RMSprop or Adam can help.

 ## Hyperparameter tuning, Batch Normalization and Programming Frameworks

 ### Tuning process

 - We need to tune our hyperparameters to get the best out of them.
-- Hyperparameters importance are (as for Andrew Ng):
+- Hyperparameters importance are:
-  1. Learning rate.
+  - Learning rate.
-  2. Momentum beta.
+  - Momentum beta.
-  3. Mini-batch size.
+  - Mini-batch size.
-  4. No. of hidden units.
+  - No. of hidden units.
-  5. No. of layers.
+  - No. of layers.
-  6. Learning rate decay.
+  - Learning rate decay.
-  7. Regularization lambda.
+  - Regularization lambda.
-  8. Activation functions.
+  - Activation functions.
-  9. Adam `beta1`, `beta2` & `epsilon`.
+  - Adam `beta1`, `beta2` & `epsilon`.
 - Its hard to decide which hyperparameter is the most important in a problem.
 It depends a lot on your problem.
 - One of the ways to tune is to sample a grid with `N` hyperparameter settings and then try all settings combinations on your problem.
 - Try random values: don't use a grid.